 As current measurements are not adequate in terms of joint spatial and spectral resolution to build a representative toy model and perform a feasibility study of the afore-presented science case by X-IFU, this study relies on input numerical simulations, which are then converted into mock X-IFU datasets.
 The full method is described extensively in Paper~I (to which we refer the reader for more details).

 In summary, four Lagrangian regions are extracted from a parent large-scale cosmological simulation and re-simulated at higher resolution including the treatment of hydrodynamical processes with sub-grid physics models \citep[using the tree-PM smoothed particle hydrodynamics code \texttt{GADGET-3}; see][]{Rasia2015Simu}.
-Among these four systems, two are ``cool-core'', two ``non-cool-core'' and each class contains both a low and high mass cluster.
-Each of these four clusters are traced back successively to $z=0.1$ and $z=1$.
+Of these four systems, two are `cool-core' and two are `non-cool-core', and each class contains both a low- and a high-mass cluster.
+Each of these four clusters is traced back successively to $z=0.1$ and $z=1$.
 Metal enrichment by AGBs, SN$_{\rm cc}$, and SN$_{\rm Ia}$ is implemented following the approach of \citet{Tornatore2007Enrichment}, in which yields for H, He, C, N, O, Ne, Na, Mg, Al, Si, S, Ar, Ca, Fe, and Ni are injected and tracked during the clusters evolution \citep{Biffi2018,Truong2019Metals}.
 These elements are assumed to be produced by (i) AGBs, (ii) SN$_{\rm cc}$, and (iii) SN$_{\rm Ia}$ following the yields of, respectively, (i) \citet{karakas2010}, (ii) \citet{WoosleyWeaver1995} with updates from \citet{romano2010}, and (iii) \citet{Thielemann2003}.